NFeingold/Virtual-Kubelet-Demonstration/Useful-Links/README.md

 - [az aks Cheat Sheat](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest)
     This is just a list of all the ```az aks``` commands and how to fully utilize them.

+## Other

+- Frustrated?
+Things not working?
+[This](https://www.youtube.com/watch?v=d-diB65scQU) may help Don't forget to take frequent breaks, stand up, drink water, and stretch your hands!